esign/craft-formie-zabun/README.md

 4. Map your form fields:
    - Map to Contact Message for user messages
    - Map to Contact Request for user property requests
+5. Map each field carefully, be sure to configure your form fields to match the accepted [content types](https://gateway-cmsapi.v2.zabun.be/swagger/index.html?urls.primaryName=Zabun+1+CmsApi+-+v1)

 ## API Documentation